 In several respects, the financial services industry and the healthcare sector are the most regulated sectors with regard to cybersecurity.
 Federal banking agencies promulgated several data security guidelines in 2000, including the 'Interagency Guidelines Establishing Information Security Standards'.
-This guidance states that certain covered 'financial institutions' are required to implement comprehensive written information security programmes including administrative, technical and physical safeguards 'appropriate to the size and complexity' of the financial institutions and 'the nature and scope of its activities'.
+This guidance states that certain covered 'financial institutions' are required to implement comprehensive written information security programmes, including administrative, technical and physical safeguards 'appropriate to the size and complexity' of the financial institutions and 'the nature and scope of its activities'.
 The financial regulators, through the Federal Financial Institutions Examination Council (FFIEC), have also issued a series of booklets as part of the IT Examination Handbook, covering issues ranging from information security to outsourcing technology services to management and governance.
-The Securities and Exchange Commission (SEC) has also issued guidance to public companies (as well as to the financial services institutions it regulates), and has articulated steps the SEC will take in the future to ensure cybersecurity preparedness in the securities sector.
+The SE) has also issued guidance to public companies (as well as to the financial services institutions it regulates), and has articulated steps the SEC will take in the future to ensure cybersecurity preparedness in the securities sector.
+Some states have also issued cybersecurity requirements for financial institutions.

 In the healthcare sector, under HIPAA, the Department of Health and Human Services (HHS) has adopted security standards to protect individually identifiable health information, and has, in recent years, launched audits to assess compliance with HIPAA.
-The healthcare sector was also a focus of the Cybersecurity Act of 2015, which mandated the development of a Health Care Industry Cybersecurity Task Force, a public-private group to develop recommendations on improving sector cybersecurity.
-The Task Force issued its report in June 2017, identifying six 'imperatives' for improving sector cybersecurity, with concrete recommendations for action under each imperative.
+Some states have also issued cybersecurity requirements for this sector.

-Has your jurisdiction adopted any international standards related to cybersecurity?
+3 Has your jurisdiction adopted any international standards related to cybersecurity?

 The United States has not adopted any international cybersecurity standards into law.
-However, NIST has created a 'Cybersecurity Framework,' pursuant to Executive Order 13636, establishing voluntary standards applicable to critical infrastructure companies that incorporate many of these international benchmarks as examples of best practice to help US companies manage and reduce cybersecurity risks.
-NIST's role in facilitating and supporting the development of the Framework was codified in the Cybersecurity Enhancement Act of 2014, and NIST has continued to engage with industry stakehoslders to update the framework.
+However, NIST has created a Cybersecurity Framework, pursuant to Executive Order 13636, establishing voluntary standards applicable to critical infrastructure companies, which incorporates many of these international benchmarks as examples of best practice to help US companies manage and reduce cybersecurity risks.
+NIST has continued to engage with industry stakeholders to update the framework.